Gundert Museum: Overview

 Gundert Bungalow is a heritage building.
 Its construction is in orthodox Kerala architectural style.
-It has tiled roof and large verandahs run along all four sides.
+It has tiled roof and large verandahs which run along all four sides.
 It has wooden doors and windows.
 The craftsmen have used laterite stones and red clay roof tiles.
-River Kuyyali flows close to Gundert Bungalow.
+Kuyyali River flows close to Gundert Bungalow.

-In the museum, Gunthert's life story is told through descriptions.
+In the museum, Gundert's life story is told through descriptions.
 It was renovated into a museum at a cost of Rs 2.21 crore and was opened to public on 7 May 2022.
-The renovatiom work was completed under the Thalassery Heritage Tourism Project.
+The renovation work was completed under the Thalassery Heritage Tourism Project.